Five Ways to Increase the ROI of your Modeling & Simulation Software Assets

 For the past 15 years, we at EASA have worked closely with our customers to help them increase productivity and usage of modeling and simulation software, and we have uncovered five areas that can provide a surprising boost to your ROI and competitiveness in general along with a possible solution to explore.
 These are not in any particular order, and naturally, their respective relevance is highly dependent on your specific situation:

 The evolution of software and hardware has had a dramatic impact on the way we interact with simulation tools, but this does not mean that the underlying physics and numerics of legacy Fortran programs, spreadsheets or MATLAB computations are any less valid.
 In fact, these codes often encapsulate years of empirical observations, and are thoroughly “tried and tested”.

-Possible Solution: What if there was a way to get that old DOS based program with text file input modernized with an intuitive GUI and reliable deployment as a web app throughout the enterprise?
-Check out how companies like Monsanto and P&G have avoided the time-consuming and costly option of rewriting by using EASA to breathe new life into their legacy codes in this case study.
+Possible Solution: What if there was a way to get that old DOS-based program with text file input modernized with an intuitive GUI and reliable deployment as a web app throughout the enterprise?
+Companies like Bayer and P&G have avoided the time-consuming and costly option of rewriting by using EASA to breathe new life into their legacy codes.

 2. Software is only practical to use by experienced experts